Amberrimell/amberrimellprofile.github.io/personalprofile.md

 **The results of one further online test of your choosing.**

-The DISC Personality test results state that I am, in order of most to least, Steady, Compliant, Influential, Dominant.
+The DISC Personality test results state that I am - in order of most to least: Steady, Compliant, Influential, Dominant.
 They say that ‘You are determined to achieve objectives.
 You are a clear thinker.
 You like to pursue a definite course of action.
 You respond to logic rather than emotion.’
 (DISC Personality test results page, para.
 6).
 I very much agree with these statements.

 **What do the results of these tests mean for you?**